Suvodeep-Das/Suvodeep-Das/README.md

-- 🎓 &nbsp; Studying Computer Science and Engineering at Institute of Engineering & Management, Kolkata.
+- 🎓 &nbsp; 2nd year Computer Science and Engineering at Institute of Engineering & Management, Kolkata with an overall CGPA of 9.82.

-- 🌱 &nbsp; Grasping Machine Learning in Python and Data Science in C++.
+- 🌱 &nbsp; Inclined towards Machine Learning and Data Science.

-- 🤔 &nbsp; Interested in new technologies.
+- 😊 &nbsp; Love contributing to Open Source projects.